Office of Cancer Research Capacity Building

 Initiatives

-As part of our focus on workforce development and increasing health disparities research, we develop and launch initiatives geared toward supporting CCR staff engaging in health disparities research and cultivating a workforce culture of support, collaboration and engagement.
+As part of our focus on training and workforce development we create and launch initiatives geared toward supporting CCR fellows, faculty, and staff.

-Created in 2023, this award provides financial support for members of CCR’s scientific workforce, from post-baccalaureate trainees to principal investigators, to attend the American Association for Cancer Research’s Annual Conference on the Science of Health Disparities in Racial/Ethnic Minorities and the Medically Underserved.
+Created in 2023, this award provides financial support for members of CCR’s scientific workforce, from post-baccalaureate trainees to principal investigators, to attend the American Association for Cancer Research’s Annual Conference.

-Attendance at this already well-established meeting provides awardees with the opportunity to engage with experts in the field of health disparities research, network and consider ways to incorporate health disparities questions into their research.
-This award acts as a bridge for those eager to engage with health disparities research and to make connections in the field.
-After attending the conference, awardees meet with CCR’s Health Disparities Steering Committee to share their experience and receive guidance on how to incorporate what they learned into their science.
+Attendance at this already well-established meeting provides awardees with the opportunity to engage with experts in the field, network and consider ways to incorporate cutting-edge thinking into their research.
+This award acts as a bridge for those eager to engage with other researchers and to make connections in the field.
+After attending the conference, awardees meet with CCR’s Steering Committee to share their experience and receive guidance on how to incorporate what they learned into their science.

 Staff can learn how to apply on CCR Central.